open-edge-insights/eii-tools/SWTriggerUtility/README.md

     **Caution:** This step will make the certs insecure.
 Please do not do it on a production machine.

-3. Make the field `DEV_MODE=FALSE` in env.sh of tools/SWTriggerUtility
+3. Comment lines 33-36 and uncomment the lines 27-30 in [env.sh](./env.sh) for running in PROD mode.

 4. Run the below step to source the env variable